asseukihuh/AI-WebApp/README.md

 #### 6. Test your local ai-webapp

-Go to the adress localhost:8000 on your navigator. <br>
+Go to the adress localhost:8000 on your navigator. (you can chose the path where the localhost is via --directory "<path>") <br>

 Find the repository where index.html is located. <br>